 Individuals have the option of notifying on-campus and local law enforcement authorities to report sexual assault, dating violence, domestic violence, or stalking.
-Below is a list of local law enforcement agencies.
+When the TS Kennedy is at a United States port, call 911 for emergencies.
+While aboard the ship at sea or at a port, the Master will provide the means for individuals to report crimes to agencies ashore as locations vary while on a sea term.
+Below is a list of local law enforcement agencies applicable to the TAMUG campus.
 Reports should be filed with the agency where the incident occurred.